As a team of passionate self-service advocates, we’re surprised that most people don’t see technical writing and content strategy in a similar light.

 - A quick question at the end of a live agent interaction

-Key details like age, tech literacy, primary reason for using the product or service and education level will help you find the appropriate voice for your knowledge base.
+Collect key details about your customers like age, tech literacy, their primary reason for using the product or service and education level.
+This will help you find the appropriate voice for your knowledge base.

-When you know your audience, you can adjust the tone and style of your content to speak to users the way they wish you would.
-The way you support your product is as important as the product itself.
-That’s why I predict we’ll see the need for interdisciplinary writing and smart, savvy communication increase along with rising user expectations.
+When you know your audience, you can adjust the tone and style of your content to speak to users in a way that connects with them.
+Your product support is as important as the product itself.
+That’s why we predict that there will be an increasing need for interdisciplinary writing and smart, savvy communication increase along with rising user expectations.

-I’d even argue that the way you support your customers is more important than the way you market to them.
-Your support strategy is essentially your retention strategy, so give it the time and attention it deserves.
+We would even argue that the way you support your customers is more important than the way you market to them.
+Your support strategy is essentially your retention strategy.
+If you want loyal customers, give your self-service content strategy the time and attention it deserves.